(Image courtesy of the Wakely Family via Jason Mayer)

 Wakely had become fascinated with music and did some early radio performances at station KTOK in Oklahoma City, Oklahoma.
 Circa 1937, he developed an act called "the Bell Boys" which was named after their Bell Clothing sponsor.
 The group performed locally, made a few recordings, and did frequent radio broadcasts over Oklahoma City's WKY.
 Members of the Bell Boys and later Wakely groups included Johnny Bond, Dick Reinhart, Scotty Harrell and Jack Cheney.

 Western movie star Gene Autry was touring and had stops in Oklahoma.
 Wakely connected with the Republic Pictures singing cowboy and got an invite to California.
 The story gets a bit hazy at this point.
 Gene may have volunteered to help the boys get some film work, including an introduction to Republic's casting organization.
 The more likely scenario is that Gene felt the group might be a good addition to his new MELODY RANCH radio show which debuted on CBS in January, 1940.
-(Billboard magazine editor Claude Hall interviewed Jimmy circa 1980 and has more info on Autry.
-Link to that writeup is on my last Wakely webpage.)

 The boys did journey to Hollywood, but Autry was on tour again.
 In the interim, they were able to find work, including their first movie appearance in the Roy Rogers' SAGA OF DEATH VALLEY (Republic, 1939).
 Soon after, Jimmy, Johnny Bond, Dick Reinhart, and their families relocated to sunny California.
 And in mid 1940, the Wakely Trio joined Autry's MELODY RANCH.
 Jimmy stayed a couple of years, but left because of movie commitments as well as a recording contract with Decca Records that ran from circa 1941-1942 through 1947.
 Johnny Bond stayed with MELODY RANCH for most of its run (the show left the air in 1956).